 Welcome to 5th Grade at The Franklin School of Innovation!
-We are excited to get to know you and to introduce you to how we do school at Franklin.
-For those of you with older students attending Franklin, you may recognize three familiar faces on the 5th grade team, Mr. Pauley (math), Mrs. Dallara (ELA), and Mrs. Brittany Davenport (EC).
-We are adding a new member to our team, Mrs. Jenn Ryan, who will be teaching science.
-We will all be teaching one block of social studies in addition to our core subjects.
+We are excited to get to know you and introduce you to The Franklin School of Innovation.
+Everyone on the 5th grade team from last year will be returning for the 2024-2025 school year: Mr. Pauley (Social Studies), Mrs. Ryan (Science), Mrs. Nussbaum (ELA), Mr. Guzinski (Math), and Mrs. Brittany Davenport (EC).
 Beyond introducing ourselves and saying, "Welcome!"
 We also want to take this opportunity to overview some expectations we have for our students and families, and in turn let you know what you can expect from us.

 From students, we expect everyone to help contribute to a positive classroom culture.
-A positive classroom culture is one where we speak and listen respectfully, maintain a growth mindset, arrive prepared to work and learn, and take care of our campus and materials.
-We expect students to follow the dress code and guidelines of our school handbook, and to show every adult at school the same respect they show their classroom teachers.
+A positive classroom culture is one where we speak kindly and listen respectfully, maintain a growth mindset, arrive prepared to work and learn, and take care of our campus and materials.
+We expect students to follow the dress code and guidelines of our school, and to show every adult at school the same respect they show their adults at home.

 From our parents, we ask for your patience and support as much as you can offer it.
-We are entirely committed to the success of every child, but while you have one son or daughter in our class, please remember that we have almost seventy-five sons and daughters to work with each day.
-Please remember that when you approach us about conflicts, concerns, or the needs of your child, that our goals are the same as yours: we want the best for him or her!
-Let us show students that we are working together towards our common goals, and provide a model of cooperation through this process.
+We are entirely committed to the success of every child, and our goals are the same as yours - we want the best for your child!
+We will have around one hundred students to work with each day, and concerns, conflicts, and needs will arise.
+Let us show students that we are working together towards common goals, and provide a model of cooperation throughout the year.

 From your teachers, you should expect us to know your child as an individual.
-We will strive to make personal connections with every student, to know all of their strengths and weaknesses, and to push every student towards academic and personal growth.
-You can expect us to make decisions based upon your child's best interest and to get timely communication from us when a concern arises or if you email or call us with a concern of your own.
+We will strive to make personal connections with every student, to know their strengths and weaknesses, and to push every student towards academic and personal growth.
+You can expect us to make decisions based upon your child's best interest and to get timely communication from us when a concern arises.
 You can expect us to help, to guide, to encourage, to model the values and behaviors we teach, and to push students to do more than they ever thought they could.